The African Group

 Africa is allocated 3 non-permanent members of the Security Council, 14 members on ECOSOC, 13 Members on the Human Rights Council and the President of the General Assembly in years ending 4 and 9.

 The Africa Group at the United Nations is made up of the 54 African Union Member States at the United Nations.
 The bloc coordinates its efforts on various topics, ranging from health and migration to issues of peace and security.

 The group hold regular meetings to receive briefings from guests and UN officials and discuss on UN resolutions and topics so a common African position can be reached.

 The group is chaired by an Ambassador from a Member State, with the position rotating monthly.
 The African Union Observer Mission serves as a coordinating secretariat for the group by arranging meetings, supporting the Chair, and generally providing logistical and administrative assistance where necessary.

-Ambassador, and Permanent Representative of Algeria to the United Nations
+Ambassador, and Permanent Representative of Burkina-Faso to the United Nations

 Chair of the African Group of Permanent Representatives at the United Nations